privacysandbox/protected-auction-key-value-service/docs/deployment/deploying_on_aws.md

 ## Check the Key/Value server

-The server EC2 instance is set up to automatically start the Key/Value server on setup, and when you SSH into your server instance the first time, the server should be already running.
+The server EC2 instance is set up to automatically start the Key/Value server on setup, and when you connect to your server instance (via Session manager) the first time, the server should be already running.
 Verify the server is running by executing:

 ```sh
 nitro-cli describe-enclaves